scaleoutsystems/fedn/README.md

 ````bash
 $ docker-compose -f mnist-clients.yaml up
 ````

-s
+Make sure that you can access the Reducer UI at https://localhost:8090, and that the combiner and clients are up and running, before proceeding to the next step.

 ### Train a federated model

 #### Seed the system with an initial model

 Navigate to the Minio dashboard and log in.
-To prepare FEDn to run training, we need to upload a corresponding seed model to the appropriate location in Minio.
+To prepare FEDn to run training, we need to upload a seed model to the appropriate location in Minio.
 Creating and staging the seed model is typically done by founding members of the ML alliance.
 For testing purposes, you find pre-generated seed model in "test/mnist/seed" (and correspondingly for the other examples).
-Create a bucker called 'models' and upload the seed model file in that bucket.
+Create a bucket called 'models' and upload the seed model file there.

-*Note, there is a script "init_model.py" that you can edit if you would like to alter the neural network of the seed model.*
+*Note, there is a script "init_model.py" that you can edit if you would like to alter the actual structure of the seed model.*

 #### Start training
-To start training, just call the Reducer rest API start endpoint: localhost:8090/start
+To start training, navigate to the Reducer REST API endpoint: localhost:8090/start

 You can follow the progress of training visually in the Dashboard: